philipturner/molecular-renderer/README.md

 ### OpenMM Swift Bindings

-An ergonomic wrapper around the C API, for using OpenMM in Swift code.
+Ergonomic wrapper around the OpenMM C API, for using OpenMM in Swift code.

 ### MRSimulation Codec

-A high-performance 3D video codec for recording and replaying molecular simulations.
+High-performance 3D video codec for recording and replaying molecular simulations.
 This scales well into the thousand-atom range, becoming resource-intensive at the million-atom range.

-### MMForcefield
+### MM4

-TODO
+Force field combining parameters from the MM family, which includes MM3, MMFF, and MM4.

 ### Hardware Description Language

-A prototypical domain-specific language for specifying nanomechanical parts.
+Prototypical domain-specific language for specifying nanomechanical parts.
 Accompanied by a catalogue of parts for building larger systems.

 ## Requirements